logseq/docs/pages/iOS.md

 type:: [[Platform]]
-description:: This refers to iOS on mobile
+description:: This refers to iOS on mobile.
+Only versions 14 and greater are supported.